FernRP/FernRPExample/README.md

 ### More Example

 If you want to see more examples, please visit [More Example](https://github.com/DeJhon-Huang/FernNPR/wiki/More-Example) on the [Wiki](https://github.com/DeJhon-Huang/FernNPR/wiki)
 ___

+## Tool
+There are some useful tool.

+### SmoothNormal And Texture Baker

+This tool was developed by [DumoeDss](https://github.com/DumoeDss).

+Smooth Normals is used to solve the problem of stroke breakage due to unsmooth model normals in runtime or editor.
+For more information, you can check [here](https://github.com/DumoeDss/AquaSmoothNormals).

+Texture Baker can bake textures onto a mesh.
+___

 ## Comming Soon